-Note: 2SLS regressions with robust standard errors in parentheses.
-The unit of observation is individual-district-election.
-The outcome variables capture (1) Is the US economy worse than in previous years?
-(2) Is the US on the right track?
-(3) How much opportunity is there in the US to get ahead?
-(4) Are you better off financially?
-The key independent variable is manufacturing layoffs per worker interacted with a dummy scoring one if the respondent is white.
-Estimates are weighted on pre-election weight (Web sample).
-Sources: QWI (2018), ANES (2018), LAUS (2018). is negative and significant, indicating that white respondents in districts affected by layoffs are more likely than non-white respondents to believe the country is on the wrong track.
-In Model 3, white respondents in harder-hit districts report fewer opportunities to get ahead than non-white respondents living in the same districts.
-In Model 4, we find no evidence that high layoffs operate strictly as a pocketbook economic issue for white respondents.
-Rather, the results suggest that white respondents in hard-hit districts have grimmer assessments of the US economic trajectory and individual opportunity than non-whites in the same districts, regardless of personal economic circumstances.
+Table 5 reports the results of the 2SLS regressions.46 Model 1 demonstrates that white respondents who live in districts hit by greater job losses are significantly more likely to believe the economy is worsening.
+In model 2, the coefficient of the interaction between White and Layoffs is negative and significant, indicating that white respondents in districts affected by layoffs are more likely than non-white respondents to believe the country is on the wrong track.
+In model 3, white respondents in harder-hit districts report fewer opportunities to get ahead than non-white respondents living in the same districts.
+In model 4, we find no evidence that high layoffs operate strictly as a pocketbook economic issue for white respondents.
+Rather, the results suggest that white respondents in hard-hit districts have grimmer assessments of the US economic trajectory and individual opportunity than non-whites in the same districts regardless of personal economic circumstances.

-In sum, these results indicate that whites experience deindustrialization differently than non-whites, as our theory anticipates.
+In sum, these results indicate that whites experience deindustrialization differently than do voters of color, as our theory anticipates.
 Localized manufacturing job losses appear to invoke concerns among white voters about American economic decline and the current course of the country.
 Job losses also appear to lead whites to question the prospects of upward mobility at the individual level, for the "average" American.
 These results suggest that localized manufacturing decline heightens economic anxiety among whites in particular.
 In conjunction with the voting results indicating a strong preference for Trump among white voters in localities with higher manufacturing job losses, one possible interpretation of the survey analysis is that some whites perceive deindustrialization as a status threat.